fermga/TNFR-LFS/docs/api_reference.md

   from the telemetry means under lateral/longitudinal load.
 * ``yaw_rate_window`` – the expected yaw-rate envelope for the phase.
 * ``dominant_nodes`` – the subsystems whose ΔNFR signature anchors the goal.
+* ``window_occupancy`` – percentage of telemetry samples that remain within each window for entry, apex, and exit.

 ## Recommendation Engine